iOS UITextView Text Wrap Editor (Swift)

 self.contentTextView.attributedText = NSAttributedString(attachment: imageAttachment)

-At first, I was quite pleased, thinking it was simple and convenient.
-But the real challenges were just beginning:
+Back then, I naively thought it was quite simple and convenient; the real problems were just beginning:

 let range = self.contentTextView.selectedRange.location ??
 NSRange(location: 0, length: 0)